AzBuilder/terrakube-extensions/README.md

 - vcsType
 - accessToken
 - terraformOutput
+- workspace variables
-- workspace variables and environment variables
+- workspace environment variables

 if you are using the ***Bash*** runtime this fields will be available as environment variables, for ***Groovy*** this values are injecte as bindings that can be access using the groovy syntax with ***$*** character